Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Datalog-Rewritability of Boolean MDDLog Programs and Canonical Datalog Programs

 For constructing actual DLog-rewritings instead of only deciding their existence, \emph{canonical Datalog programs} play an important role.
 Feder and Vardi show that for every CSP template $T$ and all $\ell,k>0$, one can construct an $(\ell,k)$-Datalog program that is canonical for $T$ in the sense that if there is any $(\ell,k)$-Datalog program which is equivalent to the complement of $T$, then the canonical one is \cite{DBLP:journals/siamcomp/FederV98}.
 In this section, we show that there are similarly simple canonical Datalog programs for Boolean MDDLog.
 Note that the existence of canonical Datalog programs for MMSNP (and thus for Boolean MDDLog) is already known from \cite{DBLP:journals/jcss/BodirskyD13}.
 However, the construction given there is more general and rather complex, proceeding via an infinite template and exploiting that it is $\omega$-categorial.
 This makes it hard to analyze the exact structure and size of the resulting canonical programs.
 Here, we define canonical Datalog programs for Boolean MDDLog programs in a more elementary way.
 In contrast to the previous subsection, we do not assume that equality is available.

 Let $\Pi$ be a Boolean MDDLog program over EDB schema $\Sbf_E$ and with IDB relations from $\Sbf_I$.
 Further let $0 \leq \ell < k$.
 We aim to construct a canonical $(\ell,k)$-DLog program for~$\Pi$.
 The most important properties of this program is that it is sound for $\Pi$ and complete for $\Pi$ on $\Sbf_E$-instances of treewidth $(\ell,k)$.
 We first convert $\Pi$ into a DDLog program $\Pi'$ that is equivalent to $\Pi$ on instances of treewidth $(\ell,k)$ and then construct the canonical program for $\Pi'$ rather than for $\Pi$.
 Unlike~$\Pi$, the new program $\Pi'$ is not monadic.
 Informally, the canonical program simulates $\Pi$ on $\Sbf_E$-instances of treewidth $(\ell,k)$ proceeding in a bag-by-bag fashion.
-The additional `intermediary' IDB relations introduced in $\Pi'$ enable such an approach as they represent crucial information that needs to be passed from bag to bag.
+This is enabled by the additional non-monadic IDB relations introduced in $\Pi'$ which represent information that needs to be passed from bag to bag.
 We remark that the construction of $\Pi'$ is vaguely similar in spirit to the first step of converting an MDDLog program into simple form, c.f.\ Appendix~\ref{app:step1tosimple}.
 To describe it, we need a preliminary.

 With every MDDLog rule $p(\ybf) \leftarrow q(\xbf)$ where $q(\xbf)$ is of treewidth $(\ell,k)$ and every $(\ell,k)$-tree decomposition $(T,(B_v)_{v \in V})$ of $q(\xbf)$, we associate a set of \emph{rewritten rules} constructed as follows.
 Choose a root $v_0$ of the undirected tree $T$, thus inducing a direction.
 We write $v \prec v'$ if $v'$ is a successor of $v$ in $T$ and use $\xbf_{v'}$ to denote $B_v \cap B_{v'}$.
 For all $v \in V \setminus \{ v_0 \}$ such that $|\xbf_{v}|=m$, introduce a fresh $m$-ary IDB relation $Q_{v}$; note that $m \leq \ell$.
 Now, the set of rewritten rules contains one rule for each $v \in V$.
 For $v \neq v_0$, the rule is